siddou/siddou.github.io/_posts/2019-03-12-aws-certified-Solutions-architect.md

 - **S3 Glacier Deep Archive**
   - Amazon S3's lowest-cost storage class where a retrieval time of 12 hours is acceptable.

-- Encryption In Transit is achived by
+- Encryption In Transit is achieved by
   - **SSL/TLS**
 - Encryption At Rest (Server Side) is achieved by
   - **S3 Managed Keys - SSE-S3**